Emmanuel International Canada: Rainwater Harvesting Project in Tanzania

 EICanada's Rainwater Harvesting project is a part of its sustainable community development program in Tanzania.
 In 2007, at the request of the Anglican Diocese of Ruaha, their partner church fellowship in Tanzania, EICanada commenced construction on the project in Uhambingeto, 45 kilometres northeast of the city of Iringa in Iringa Region at the Uhambingeto pre-school and health care centre.

-In Tanzania, there are two distinct rainy seasons: a heavy period occurring from March to May, and a lighter one from November to January.
-Uhambingeto village, like numerous other rural communities in Tanzania, faces a serious problem due to the lack of a local source of clean water.
-This challenge becomes especially pronounced during the dry season, which not only hampers the effectiveness of the village's health and education systems but also renders the villagers susceptible to diseases and academic setbacks.
+In Tanzania, there are two rainy seasons, a heavy season from March – May and a lighter season from November – January, with long dry seasons in between.
+The issue for Uhambingeto village (along with many other rural Tanzanian villages) is that there is not a local clean water source in the community.
+This becomes particularly problematic during the dry season, hindering the effectiveness of the community's health and education systems, and leaving the villagers vulnerable to disease and academic difficulties.

-EICanada was able to implement harvesting technology that provided a collection and storage system for the rainwater so it could be used by the schools and the community when it is most needed.
+EICanada was able to implement harvesting technology that provided a collection and storage system for the rainwater so it could be used by the schools and the community during dry season.
 Rainwater is collected off of the roofs of the schools by drain pipes and stored in tanks made of cement bricks, which have attached spout stations for easy access to the supply.
 The group of tanks that were installed in 2007 can collectively hold a total of 70,000 litres of rainwater.
 EICanada taught the villagers how to make and take care of this simple technology, as well as how to use the stored water in a responsible way.

 The project was successful and as a result, EICanada in partnership with the Diocese of Ruaha was able to provide the residents of Uhambingeto with a clean water source that benefitted the entire community of approximately 10,000 people.
 In 2010, additional rainwater harvesting tanks were installed at the primary and secondary schools of Uhambingeto, and EICanada is in the process of constructing tanks in other Tanzanian villages.